Rainbow-Dreamer/sf2_loader/README.md

 Each time you load a soundfont file, the sf2 loader will save the soundfont file name and the soundfont id, you can get and use them by calling the attributes `file` and `sfid_list` of the sf2 loader.

+You can unload a loaded soundfont file by index (1-based) using `unload` function of the sf2 loader.

 ```python
 loader = sf.sf2_loader(soundfont_file_path)
 loader.load(soundfont_file_path2)